-- How you will monitor ongoing activities and the progress towards the project's goals and objectives - The inputs, key activities, and expected outcomes of the funded activities.
-Inputs might include your collaborative partners, key staff, budget, service processes, or other resources - How you will measure the inputs, activities, and outcomes - How you will use the resulting information to inform improvement of funded activities - Any processes that support the overall data quality - The organizational systems and processes that will track performance outcomes
+- How you will monitor ongoing activities and the progress towards the project's goals and objectives - The inputs, key activities, and expected outcomes of the funded activities, including, but not limited to, MGH's four core outcomes.
+Inputs might include your collaborative partners, key staff, budget, service processes, or other resources - · How you will measure the inputs, activities, and outcomes - How you will use the resulting information to inform improvement of funded activities - Any processes that support the overall data quality - The organizational systems and processes that will track performance outcomes - How your organization will collect and manage data in a way that allows for accurate and timely reporting of performance outcomes.
+This might include assigned skilled staff, data management software, and data integrity

-- How your organization will collect and manage data in a way that allows for accurate and timely reporting of performance outcomes.
-This might include assigned skilled staff, data management software, and data integrity - Any potential obstacles to implementing the project performance evaluation and how you will address them - A timeline for how you will review information from the performance evaluation and apply it to your ongoing project
+- Any potential obstacles to implementing the project performance evaluation and how you will address them - A timeline for how you will review information from the performance evaluation and apply it to your ongoing project